arcaneAB/Event-Organisation-Portal/plan.md

 ✅ Create MongoDB cluster
 ✅ Connect server with DB
 ✅ Create user model
-✅ Post data in mongodb using Postman
+✅ Post data in mongodb using Postman(testing)
 ✅ Create react app
-✅ Login page and authentication
+✅ Login page and authentication(using jwt)
-✅ Registration page and send data to MongoDB
+✅ Registration page and send data to MongoDB(using mongoose)
 ✅ Layout application
-✅ Using APIs
-✅ Fetching list of movies from MovieDB API
 ⭕ Landing page
-⭕ Creating state for the movies data
+⭕ Creating state for the events data
-⭕ Create main image for the top
-⭕ Create grid for different movies
+⭕ Create grid for different teams and venues
-⭕ Create Load more for showing list of next movies
+⭕ Team detail page
-⭕ Movie detail page
+⭕ Venue detail page
-⭕ Fetch details of particular movie from API
-⭕ Create state to contain all the movie data
 ⭕ Create UI for the detail page
-⭕ Fetch Cast information
-⭕ Create grid for showing the cast information
 ⭕ Create toggle button for hiding and showing the grids
+⭕ Select Team and Venue
-⭕ Make favourite
+⭕ Show Events
-⭕ Comment and like feature
+⭕ Remove Team and Venue
+⭕ Delete Event